-Note: Some skills certificates are not included on transcripts, and students completing skills certificates that are not transcripted do not participate in commencement.
+Note: Skill certificates are not state-approved and are not included on transcripts.
+Only students completing state-approved degrees and/or certificates may participate in commencement.

-SKILL CERTIFICATE IN CINEMA
+SKILL CERTIFICATE IN CINEMA MAJOR CODE 0612.00

-Students earning a Skill Certificate in Cinema acquire a broad, general understanding of film theory, history, and production.
+Students earning a skill certificate in Cinema acquire a broad, general understanding of film theory, history, and production.
 Students will get hands-on experience in film production and be instructed in the mechanics of writing for film.
 They will have the opportunity to analyze screenplays, write a script, and/or produce their own short video or film.
 Courses are offered in screen writing, script treatment, content development, film history and analysis, and producing and editing of a digital short film.